salesforce/apex-mockery/README.md

 ### Namespaced Org /!\

-It's not possible to install a non namespaced unlocked package into a namespaced org. ([doc](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_unlocked_pkg_namespace_collisions.htm#:~:text=You%20can%E2%80%99t%20install%20a%20no%2Dnamespace%20unlocked%20package%20in%20an%20org%20with%20a%20namespace.))
+It's [not possible](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_unlocked_pkg_namespace_collisions.htm#:~:text=You%20can%E2%80%99t%20install%20a%20no%2Dnamespace%20unlocked%20package%20in%20an%20org%20with%20a%20namespace.) to install a non namespaced unlocked package into a namespaced org.

 In this case you have those choices:

 - Install from sources (with or without manually prefixing classes)
 - Create your own unlocked/2GP package with your namespace containing the sources

-It's not recommended for a 2GP package to depends on an unlocked package, namespaced or not (ISV scenario). ([doc](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp_dependency_overview.htm#:~:text=Can%20a%20managed%202GP%20package%20depend%20on%20an,on%20a%20managed%201GP%20or%20managed%202GP%20package.))
+It's [not recommended](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp_dependency_overview.htm#:~:text=Can%20a%20managed%202GP%20package%20depend%20on%20an,on%20a%20managed%201GP%20or%20managed%202GP%20package.) for a 2GP package to depends on an unlocked package, namespaced or not (ISV scenario).

 ## Usage